topling/topling-zip/README.md

 This repo is `topling-zip`, but for compatibility and keep all commit history gracefully, we keep using namespace `terark`, do not change it.

+To conform open source license, the following term of disallowing bytedance is deleted since 2023-04-24, that is say: bytedance using this software is no longer illeagal and is not a shame.

-# 0. Disallow Bytedance Inc.
+# ~~0.
+Disallow Bytedance Inc.~~
-All changes after 2021-06-01 is disallowed to be used by bytedance, see [LICENSE](LICENSE).
+~~All changes after 2021-06-01 is disallowed to be used by bytedance,~~ see [LICENSE](LICENSE).

+The term of disallowing bytedance is also deleted in [LICENSE](LICENSE).

 # 1. Compile
 ```bash
  make -j `nproc` pkg